syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/DropDownList.md

 * **State persistence** -  Persistent state of properties on page refresh.
 * **Responsive** -  Suits responsive layouts.
 * **Validation** - Built-in jQuery validation.
+* **Localization** - Supports localization to different cultures.
+* **Selection** - Supports single or multi selection with the DropDownList and display the text in two modes, delimiter and visual mode.
 * **Accessibility** - Supports keyboard and ARIA accessibility.